 - The seed money for your small business

-The importance of CLV for product vs. service businesses
+The importance of customer lifetime value for product vs. service businesses

-To increase profitability, all businesses can benefit from expanding their CLV.
+To increase profitability, all businesses can benefit from expanding their customer lifetime value.
 But, for some businesses, tracking CLV is more important than others.

 Let’s discuss this for product and service-based businesses.